Willamette Valley Wine Tours

 - Most tours are able to be canceled if needed.
 See our terms and conditions below for more details

 - Dress for colder than expected weather (layers are best) and bring sunglasses

-- Pack a few snacks for your Willamette Valley wine tour as munching on snacks is always welcome between wineries
+- Pack a few snacks for your Willamette wine tour as munching on snacks is always welcome between wineries

 - Most wineries will offer you a chance to join their wine club.
 Wine clubs are different than being sold a timeshare and actually play a vital role in the fine wine economy (ask your tour guide for more info).
 Saying no is always okay

 - Most wineries will waive tasting fees with a club sign up or with a minimum bottle purchase onsite

 - Check out, What to Expect at a Tasting Room